Xexer/abap-message-logger/README.md

 A logger class for the most use-cases in ABAP Cloud.
 Focus is the logging of messages and types with the posibility to save the log to the Application Logs.

 ## ABAP Cloud
-Support of ABAP Cloud (ABAP Environment, Public Cloud and Private Cloud) with key capabilities:
+Support of ABAP Cloud (ABAP Environment, Public Cloud and Private Cloud S/4HANA 2023+) with key capabilities:

 - Mock- and testable
 - Configuration via Settings